Skip to content

 Birding Montserrat

-Montserrat has listed 122 species of birds, according to Bird Checklists of the World.
-However, 63 are rare or accidental meaning just 59 are resident or regular visitors.
-There is one endemic species, the endangered Montserrat oriole, as well as an endemic subspecies of the forest thrush.
+Montserrat has recorded 132 species of birds.
+However, c.
+70 or so are rare or accidental meaning just c.
+60 are resident or regular visitors.
+There is one endemic species, the national bird Montserrat Oriole Icterus oberi.
+The IUCN Red List classifies it as vulnerable, having previously listed it as critically endangered.
+Captive populations are held in several zoos in the UK.
+There is also an endemic subspecies of the Forest Thrush.

 Contributors